 Perhaps best known as the former home of silver screen star Katharine Hepburn, one can reach this lovely town in just 90 minutes from New York City.
-If you’re looking for a summer day trip, this is New England state’s oldest town.
+If you’re looking for summer day trips in Connecticut, this is New England state’s oldest town.

 And, it’s situated on the waterfront.